ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA client settings configuration.md

 # OSIsoft Adapter for OPC UA client settings configuration

-If you experience problems with timeouts or when OPC UA limits are exceeded in terms of browse or subscription operation, you can change the client settings configuration, which is automatically generated when a new data source is added.
+The client settings configuration is automatically generated when a new data source is added.
+If you experience problems with timeouts or when OPC UA limits are exceeded in terms of browse or subscription operation, you can change the client settings configuration.

 ## Generate default OPC UA client settings configuration file

-A default OPC UA client settings file will be created if there is no OPC UA client setings configuration although a valid data source exists and the adapter is running.
+A default OPC UA client settings file is created if there is no OPC UA client settings configuration even though a valid data source exists and the adapter is running.

 Complete the following procedure for this default client settings file to be generated: